-The Kitchen Sisters and KQED are launching The Making Of…, a new radio and multimedia collaboration that captures the art, creativity and innovation going on in backyards, workplaces, cultural institutions and public spaces throughout one of the most diverse and innovative regions in the country.
+Created by The Kitchen Sisters, The Making Of…, was a radio and multimedia collaboration in 2013 that captured the art, creativity and innovation going on in backyards, workplaces, cultural institutions and public spaces throughout one of the most diverse and innovative regions in the country.

-With handheld storytelling devices nearly everywhere, The Making Of… asks you to chronicle your creative world.
+With handheld storytelling devices nearly everywhere, The Making Of… asked you to chronicle your creative world.
 What you know, what you make, what you see and wonder about the world around you.

 The Making Of… a community documentary project that celebrates imagination, creativity, skill and ingenuity.

 The Kitchen Sisters (Davia Nelson & Nikki Silva) are producers of the NPR series the Hidden World of Girls, the duPont-Columbia Award-winning NPR series Hidden Kitchens, and two Peabody Award-winning NPR collaborations, Lost & Found Sound and The Sonic Memorial Project.
 They are dedicated to creating intimate, sound-rich documentaries that bring seldom-heard voices to the air, mentoring young producers, and building community through storytelling.

 Nathan Dalton, has worked with The Kitchen Sisters on the NPR series, the Hidden World of Girls and Hidden Kitchens.
 He spent much of his youth touring the country and playing music with a variety of bands, but these days can usually be found haunting the farmer’s markets and shuffling through the library stacks of Berkeley, CA, where he lives with his family.